marklangbehn/pbase-rpm-installer/README.md

 - Red Hat EL 6, 7 or 8
 - CentOS 6, 7, 8 including CentOS Steam 8
 - Amazon Linux 1 or 2 AMI
+- AlmaLinux 8
+- Rocky Linux 8
-- Fedora 3x (tested on Fedora versions 31 through 33 for most RPM components)
+- Fedora 3x (tested on Fedora versions 31 through 34 for most RPM components)

 All `yum` install commands must be run as root user, or using sudo.